laszlocph/website/Attack-your-cloud-bill.md

 Luckily it is more viable these days having **Docker as the common ground in infrastructure**.

-In this article I show you how to unify the advantages of AWS and Google's Cloud Platform, using [Rancher](http://rancher.com/){:target="_blank"} - a thin layer atop of various container scheduler engines - to provide a transparent workflow for deploying on them transparently.
+In this article I show you how to unify the advantages of AWS and Google's Cloud Platform, using [Rancher](http://rancher.com/){:target="_blank"} - a thin layer atop of various container scheduler engines - to provide a transparent workflow for deploying on them.

 >You had the ability for some time in the VM space to abstract cloud providers - [using CloudFoundry](https://www.mendix.com/blog/new-cloud-foundry-based-mendix-cloud-runs-globally-aws/?utm_content=buffer69519&utm_medium=social&utm_source=linkedin.com&utm_campaign=buffer){:target="_blank"} - and other container platforms are also emerging besides Rancher.